 Almost universally, major cable companies provide unique local content to their customers in the form of sports coverage, regional politics and public interest programming through the traditional video medium and, increasingly, enhanced online content.
-Comcast Sports Network New England features New Englandcentric comprehensive sports programming for local, regional and national events of interest, including both college and professional coverage.
+Time Warner Cable customers in New Hampshire and Maine watch the Portland Pirates and the Maine Red Claws, along with select local high school sports, on Time Warner Cable Sports.
+Comcast Sports Network New England features New England-centric comprehensive sports programming for local, regional and national events of interest, including both college and professional coverage.
 Both on TV and online, Comcast has rolled out this regional sports-focused programming in 11 areas of the country, including New England.
-Also New England-wide, Comcast's New England Cable News (NECN) is the largest 24-hour regional news network in the country and maintains a local news bureau in Burlington, Vermont.
+Also New England-wide, Comcast's New England Cable News (NECN) is the largest 24-hour regional news network in the country and maintains a local news bureau in Manchester, New Hampshire.

-Connecting and engaging 21st-century learners and leaders
+Connecting and engaging 21st century learners and leaders

-Vermont's major cable companies have established numerous programs to improve students' technological literacy and to prepare them to be future leaders and innovators in an information-based economy.
-Comcast's Digital Connectors program provides digital literacy training to young people from low-income backgrounds to enable them to train others in their communities.
+New Hampshire's major cable companies have established numerous programs to improve students' technological literacy and to prepare them to be future leaders and innovators in an information-based economy.
+Time Warner Cable, through its Connect a Million Minds initiatives, supports STEM (science, technology, engineering, and math) programs in its service areas.
+The programs include support for the Mt.
+Washington Valley Regional Science and Technology Fair for middle- and high-school students at Granite State College in Conway, New Hampshire.
+Since 2003, in its largest national partnership, Comcast supports City Year's recruitment of young people for a full year of community service, leadership development and civic engagement.
+At its New England sites, including Manchester, New Hampshire, City Year volunteers are working in schools as mentors and role models.
 Charter's national Get Hooked on Education initiative provides a resource for families on media literacy.
 Additionally, in its New England service areas, Charter sponsored events to provide the DIGIKIDS® Child ID Program, providing parents and authorities with the digital tools needed to respond quickly to a missing child.